PayString/rfcs/src/spec/verifiable-payid-protocol-NC.md

 ### Parsing the PaymentInformation Response
    The PayID client MUST conform to the verification of JWS as specified in [RFC7515][].

-# Example Use of the Self-Sovereign Verifiable PayID Protocol
+# Example Use of Self-Sovereign Verifiable PayID Protocol
   This section shows sample use of this extension of Basic PayID protocol in a hypothetical scenario.

 ## Verifiable PayID Protocol by a Non-Custodial Wallet as PayID Server